realitytracing/Reality-Tracing-WIP/integrated-text/part-3-artifacts.md

 ---

+## Artifacts and the Limits of Closure

+Artifacts in this section fall into two implicit roles:

+- Some artifacts become **structurally clear once traced**
+- Others remain **live failure surfaces** requiring ongoing attention

+This section does not force resolution.

+Artifacts may:
+- Clarify cost structures
+- Expose failure dynamics
+- Reveal constraint mismatches

+They do **not** necessarily produce closure.

+Closure—when it occurs—belongs to Part II (tools) or Part IV (hard problems), not to artifacts themselves.

+---

 ## Why Artifacts Matter

 Abstraction without grounding produces false certainty.
 Artifacts anchor models to lived constraint.

 They:
 - Prevent frameworks from drifting into ideology